How does Rest Less make money

 When the ancient Julian calendar was formally abolished in 1752 and replaced with the Gregorian calendar, the people of Gwaun Valley resisted the change – a tradition kept alive to this day.

-For many in the area, Hen Galan today is a celebration to rival Christmas – with singing, gift-giving, and a delicious feast – often at a pub.
+For many in the area, Hen Galan is a celebration to rival Christmas – with singing, gift-giving, and a delicious feast – often at the pub.
 So if you’re looking for another round of celebrations to lift your spirits this January, why not immerse yourself in Welsh culture and take a trip to Pembrokeshire for Hen Galan?

 7. Discover the City of Caves, Nottingham